Northland Center: Redevelopment opportunities and Northland City Center

 On October 26, 2017, two-and-a-half years after the mall's shuttering, demolition began on Northland Center, with the former Target store being the first section to be levelled, followed by the former Firestone tire center.
 The city of Southfield submitted a proposal to Amazon for its search to establish a second headquarters, pitching the former 125-acre Northland Center site; ultimately, the former Michigan State Fairgrounds site in Detroit was chosen.
 In July 2021, the city of Southfield sold Northland Center to Contour Companies for $11 million.

 In September 2021, demolition started to pave the way for a new $403 million redevelopment project that includes large-scale housing and some retail.
 The 115-acre 1954 original J.L.
-Hudson (at the time of closure was a Macy's) building will be saved.
-The first phase of the redevelopment will feature "1,546 new for-rent housing units, the majority of them in 14 planned five- and six-story buildings."
+Hudson (at the time of closure was a Macy's) building would be saved.
+The first phase of the redevelopment was slated to feature "1,546 new for-rent housing units, the majority of them in 14 planned five- and six-story buildings."
 The "remaining 254 residences would be loft-style apartments built into Northland's original shell surrounding the former Hudson's."
-The original building, Hudson's, will then become a "530,406-square-foot food and goods emporium called Hudson City Market, featuring food and entertainment options, home furnishing stores, local "mom and pop" businesses as well as office space."
+The original building, Hudson's, was then to become a "530,406-square-foot food and goods emporium called Hudson City Market, featuring food and entertainment options, home furnishing stores, local "mom and pop" businesses as well as office space."

 Demographic and consumer changes

-A common complaint and belief was that Northland's decline and demise was in part to the change in consumer base and changing demographics in Metro Detroit.
-During Northland's early years, there was a larger consumer base and less competition from rival malls.
-Competition from newer malls like Somerset Collection, Fairlane Town Center, Oakland Mall, Twelve Oaks Mall contributed to the migration from Northland.
+A common complaint and belief was that Northland's decline and demise was in part to the change in consumer base and changing demographics in the Detroit metropolitan area.
+During Northland's early years, it enjoyed a large consumer base, with little competition from rival malls.
+Competition from newer malls like Somerset Collection, Fairlane Town Center and Twelve Oaks Mall contributed to the migration from Northland.
 Northland failed to compete and change with the changing needs and expectations of consumers and was slowly replaced by more upscale shopping alternatives.
-In its later years, there were a few violent crimes and shoplifting was rampant, which further contributed to its decline.
+In its later years, some reported violent crimes and rampant shoplifting further contributed to its decline.

-Transportation

-The mall was located next to John C. Lodge Freeway with exits at Eight Mile Road and West Nine Mile Road.

-Northland Transit Center, a terminal shared between SMART and DDOT, was located on the south side of the mall.
-Due to the mall's closure, the transit center ceased operations on September 3, 2017, forcing DDOT and SMART to relocate the twelve bus routes that travelled through the center.